yehoryatskevych/craftable-arrays/README.md

 ### Merge Sort Example

-Craftable Arrays are particularly efficient for sorting algorithms like merge sort because they avoid creating intermediate array instances, which can be time-consuming.
-Here's an example implementation of merge sort using Craftable Arrays:
+Lazy Arrays are particularly efficient for sorting algorithms like merge sort because they avoid creating intermediate array instances and defer computations until necessary.
+Here's an example implementation of merge sort using Lazy Arrays:

 ```javascript
 function mergeSort(arr) {